-San Diego, CA – Divorce.
+Carlsbad, CA – Divorce.
 When many people hear the word, they may picture lengthy court battles, screaming spouses and final decisions by a strict judge clad in dismal black robes.
 Fortunately, however, California allows for a few different types of dissolutions.

 After one party is served the papers from his or her spouse, contested and uncontested divorce are two methods of continuing the process.